West Berkshire: Education

 There are 10 state-funded secondary schools operating in West Berkshire as well as numerous primary schools and a special school provision.
 There are also a number of private schools.

 Further and higher education in the area is provided by Newbury College, however there are no universities, the nearest being the University of Reading and one of the University of West London campuses, both in the neighbouring Reading Borough.

+Media

+Television

+The area is served by BBC South and ITV Meridian with television signals received from the Hannington TV transmitter.

+Radio

+Radio stations for the area are: